 - Publicize the special session and attract quality papers among researchers and practitioners.
 If the number of papers submitted to the Special Session is less than 6, the papers already submitted will be distributed to the regular track for the review process and the Special Session will not be included in the program.

 Papers submitted to special sessions will undergo the same review process as regular papers.
-Organizers are responsible for organizing a peer review process, ensuring at least 3 review reports per paper are received.
+The special session chairs of the respective special session are responsible for organizing a peer review process, ensuring at least 3 review reports per paper are received.
 In order to be part of ETFA’2019 program, a number of 4 regular papers should be accepted after the review process.
 If the number of accepted papers is less than 4, the corresponding accepted papers will be moved to a regular track and the Special Session will not be included in the program.

 Conflict of Interest (CoI)